carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/coding-conventions.md

 ### Custom events

-Another step is adding an API to `<dds-masthead-menu-button>` that tells the user gesture of clicking and translating it to a meaning context to an application ("toggling" in this case):
+Another step is adding an API to `<cds-masthead-menu-button>` that tells the user gesture of clicking and translating it to a meaning context to an application ("toggling" in this case):

 `masthead-menu-button.ts`: